HanZhang-psych/pupeyes/docs/index.md

 # PupEyes: Your Buddy for Pupil Size and Eye Movement Data Analysis

 PupEyes is a Python package for preprocessing and visualizing eye movement data.
 It handles pupil size preprocessing and supports interactive visualization of pupil size and fixation data.
-It was designed to streamline data preparation so you can analyze your data with ease and confidence.
+It supports both Eyelink and Tobii data as well as any generic eye-tracking dataset that conforms to minimal formatting requirements.

 ## Installation